coscienza A cheerful girl holds a flag during a lively outdoor protest, celebrating cultural identity.

 I’m saying: slow down.
 Think.
 Ask yourself.

-Real outrage starts within — not with a click.
+True outrage begins within — not with a click.

 Similar Posts